Post conviction: Writs

 Writs are directives from a higher court to a lower court or government official, and are only issued when the one seeking the writ (the moving party) has no other options.

-Most states in the United States allow convicted parties to file several specific writs (legal actions).
-These writs require that the detainee be considered by a judge or court, and are in place to prevent unconstitutional imprisonment.
+Federal collateral habeas permits federal courts to review state criminal convictions after those convictions have already been adjudicated through state trial and appellate proceedings, creating an additional layer of review outside the original criminal proceeding.
+By contrast, direct review occurs through successive levels of review within the same proceeding; remedies such as coram nobis are therefore characterized as direct review, while habeas is collateral to the underlying criminal case.

 Habeas corpus

-Also known as the "great writ', Habeas corpus writs are most common.
-Many countries, including the United States, Australia, New Zealand, Malaysia and Canada have adopted the practice from English common law.
 Habeas corpus is a judicial mandate to a prison official which orders that an inmate be brought to trial to determine whether the imprisonment is lawful and if it should continue.
 Typically, an inmate will argue that his imprisonment is unconstitutional.
 While habeas corpus can be filed in state or federal court, all state avenues must be exhausted first.

+Many countries, including the United States, Australia, New Zealand, Malaysia and Canada have adopted the practice from English common law.

 In the United States federal court system the writ of habeas corpus is used most frequently to review state court convictions.
 Federal statutes (28 U.S.C. §§ 2241–2256) outline the procedural aspects of federal habeas corpus proceedings.

-Additionally, the Supreme Court of the United States may use the certiorari writ to review United States Courts of Appeals cases or cases from state courts.
+Coram Nobis

 Error coram nobis is another writ issued only rarely at the federal level in cases of federal criminal convictions when "no other remedy is available".
-This process is similar to the state writ process, though inmates must consume all state appeals and writ options before moving forward.
-This is an important part of the legal strategy, especially for those inmates who have legitimate claims.

-Capital cases

-Cases that involve the death penalty are especially significant in the post conviction stage.
-These inmates will often file numerous appeals to courts at every level.
-In these unique cases, inmates can file an appeal which could potentially be reviewed by the United States Supreme Court.
-The court has the ability to stay the execution if some legal flaw in the original trial comes to light.
-The Court does not often exercise this power, though several individuals from around the world sentenced with capital punishment have been exonerated in the past thirty years.

-Inmates in this position can also file for clemency or pardon.
+Clemency

 Practices vary from state to state, but the clemency process usually requires the governor or board of advisors or both.
 Since 1976 273 death row inmates have been granted clemency for humanitarian reasons.
 These include doubts about the petitioner's guilt or a governor's personal stance on capital punishment.